TlaskalV/Deadwood-microbiome/README.md

 ## Code for the analysis of deadwood microbiome

-The txt files contains code used for sequence data processing.
+The txt files contain code used for sequence data processing.